-This was the conclusion of a computer analysis that tagged and tallied 67 linguistic features in texts.
-For example, I measured . . .
+This was the conclusion of a computer analysis that tagged and tallied 67 linguistic features in texts, counting, for example . . .

-Instead of writing copy that makes a personal and emotional connection with a donor, and that relates a story about someone helped, the typical fundraiser is writing for a professor who's no longer there.
+Instead of writing copy that makes a personal and emotional connection with a donor, and that relates a story about someone helped, the typical fundraiser continues to write for a professor who's no longer there.
 That's what the data indicate.
-It reflects the fact that more than half of nonprofit executive directors hold masters or doctoral degrees.
+This is consistent with the fact that more than half of nonprofit executive directors hold masters or doctoral degrees.
 Their writing reflects the patterns of discourse they learned in graduate school—patterns once critical to academic success, but now detrimental to raising money.
 Their audience has changed but their writing hasn't.
 Adjusting to the demands of communicating with a donor requires not only convincing the doubting mind, but also touching the apathetic heart so the reluctant will is moved to give.

 The shocking results of this study bring to mind the distress call that Apollo 13 astronaut Jack Swigert radioed back to mission control on April 14, 1970.
 I echo Swigert in describing the implications of this research: Fund raisers . . . we have a problem.

 That question framed the development of the Narrative Fundraising Seminar.
 This hands-on workshop will help you:

 • Learn how dozens of language features produce specific effects in discourse